Object Detection SSD C++ sample application demonstrates how to use the following Inference Engine C++ API in applications:

-Upon the start-up the sample application reads command line parameters and loads a network and an image to the Inference Engine device.
-When inference is done, the application creates an output image and outputs data to the standard output stream.
+Upon the start-up the sample application reads command line parameters, loads specified network and image to the Inference Engine plugin.
+Then, the sample creates an synchronous inference request object.
+When inference is done, the application creates output image and output data to the standard output stream.

 Running the application with the